 - Sharpie or other brands fine point permanent markers .
 Use the regular, NOT the oil-based markers.
 Some readers told me oil based markers may rub off when applying mod podge!

 - a foam brush , Gloss finish Mod Podge .
 You can also use Martha Stewart Decoupage Formula or the Mod Podge Dishwasher Safe Sealer: a non-toxic sealer, dishwasher safe after 28 days of curing.
 Comparison of these at the end.

 - white ceramic bowls, mugs, anything

 Although the sealer and Sharpie makers are non-toxic, if you intend to drink or eat out of these bowls or mugs, please follow this guideline from Sharpies website:”While Sharpie markers are AP-certified non-toxic, we do not recommend using them on areas of items that may come in contact with food or the mouth, such as the rim of a coffee cup.”

-I am using these bowls for things such as candies, fruits and botanicals, such as our lovely indoor plants that are grown in water, see this tutorial for more details!
+I am using these DIY sharpie art bowls for things such as candies, fruits and botanicals, such as our lovely indoor plants that are grown in water, see this tutorial for more details!

-Let’s start with the easiest one of the three designs!
+Let’s start with the easiest DIY Sharpie art bowls of the three designs!